Transparency and labelling

 Date of minimum durability or PAO

-The date of minimum durability will be preceded by the symbol _______ or the expression “best before…”.
+The date of minimum durability shall be preceded by an hourglass symbol, an open jar or the words ‘best used before…’.

 Usage warnings